Breastfeeding Calorie Calculator

 How many extra calories do I need while breastfeeding?

-Will eating too few calories affect my milk supply?
+Can eating too little affect milk supply?

 How do calorie needs change as my baby gets older?